 When you get pregnant, focus on being the healthiest you you can be, rather than the number that’s your chronological age.
-In Finding Your Fertility, you’ll get lots of tools for maximizing your health and prioritizing self-care.
+In Fertility Redefined, you’ll get lots of tools for maximizing your health and prioritizing self-care.

 Myth #4: You were selfish to wait.

 There are so many reasons why people wait to have children.
 Every person’s circumstances are unique and different.
 Some women don’t even meet the right person until they’re older.
 To say that we all waited too long to try to have children because we were too focused (selfishly, as it’s implied) on our careers is a gross overgeneralization.